simshadows/discord-mentionbot/README.md

 * `classdiagram.xml` is opened with [draw.io](https://www.draw.io/).
 * `design_notes.txt` is used by myself to reflect on my own design choices as this project is partly a learning exercise in object-oriented design.
-* To add a new module, make the following edits on `servermodulefactory.py`:
+* To add a new module:
+	* Make the following edits on `servermodulefactory.py`:
 		* add an import for the module's "main class", and
 		* add the module's class to `ServerModuleFactory._MODULE_LIST`.
+	* Optionally, add them as defaultly installed modules in `serverpersistentstorage.py`.
+This is done by hard-coding the *module name* into `ServerPersistentStorage.DEFAULT_SETTINGS`.
+IMPORTANT: the module name here is `ServerModule.MODULE_NAME`, not the module's class name.
 * This does not poll to check who's the server owner.
 Must restart bot to change the bot's registered bot owner. *(This might change in the future, but it's a low priority.)*

 # TODO:

+* Implement additional utility functions to make message pre-processing faster, and with neater code.
+* Figure out a way to use dicts for faster message preprocessing.
+(It currently uses lots of if-else statements.)
 * Implement message caching (retrieving messages fromm the server is time-consuming).
 * Implement json data verification.
 	* (LOW PRIORITY) Implement json data repair.